 If you have a degree from a majority-English-speaking country, you’ll need to show that it is equivalent to a UK bachelor’s degree by obtaining a statement of comparability from UK NARIC.
 Due to curriculum differences, Canadian degrees are not included.
-Anybody who has completed a course of more than 6 months on a Tier 4 (Child) visa within the last 2 years is also exempt.
+Anybody who has taken GCSEs, A-Levels, or Scottish Highers in English Language or English Literature in a UK school while they were under 18, is also exempt.